Attendance reports are important in measuring performance of individual employees and the whole organization.

 - Event Details Report displays information on check-in and check-out times along with physical location of devices.

 - Arrival and Departure Report may be used to monitor the daily work pattern of employees.
-It shows when an employee checks in to work for the first time, has a lunch break or any additional breaks, and checks out from work.
+It shows when an employee checks in to work for the first time, attendance status (Present, absent, On-leave etc), has a lunch break or any additional breaks, and checks out from work.